hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Overview
 #########

-This is a relative look across multiple data sets.
+This is a relative look across multiple data sets having data over a period of time.

 As I didnt find any opensource program to look at the historical data of MF navs, so created a simple one to try and look at the same in some simple, silly and